-Once you have finished configuring your layout, you can test it on an artifact path, and see how Artifactory would build module information from the path, using the layout definitions.
+Once you have finished configuring your layout, you can test it on an artifact path, and see how the system builds module information from the path, using the layout definitions.

 These are used to define the artifact path pattern and the descriptor path pattern (optional), as explained above.

 Use patterns in the directory part of the path